The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Observations and data processing

-To maximize the signal-to-noise ratio for faint sources, we chose to only perform a `line-dither' pattern with offsets of 5 arcseconds on our DECam observations.
-Consequently, the resulting spatial coverage did not fill the gaps between detectors but still allowed for the interpolation of bad pixels, and resulted in a larger effective exposure time for the stacked images at the expense of losing coverage of the gaps.

-Near-infrared VIRCAM observations took place between the 2nd of June 2022 and the 25th of November 2022.
-Observations were performed in the $K_s$ band with a 7-second detector integration time following a 12-exposure `jitter3u' pattern, resulting in 84 seconds of integration time per individual detector frame stack called \textit{pawprint}.
-We followed the standard 16-pawprint scheme to fill the gaps between the 16 detector chips, resulting in a $1.6 {\rm deg}^2$ field comparable to the field of view of one DECam image.
-In total, we observed 2516 pawprints for our 4 fields, amounting to 58.7 hrs of integration time, which corresponds to $\sim 14.7$ hours of integration time per field.
-The airmass for our $K_s$ observations ranged from $1.1$ to $1.723$, with a median of $1.22$.
-The seeing during our VIRCAM observations was typically excellent, with a median value of $0".8$ and individual exposures presenting a range of seeing from $0".57$ to $0".99$.
+Near-infrared VIRCAM observations took place from June 2 to November 25, 2022, in the $K_s$ band, with 7-second integration times per exposure in a 12-exposure `jitter3u' pattern, totaling 84 seconds per \textit{pawprint}.
+Using the standard 16-pawprint pattern, we covered $1.6 {\rm deg}^2$ per field, matching the DECam field of view.
+In total, 2516 pawprints (58.7 hours) were collected, with about 14.7 hours per field.
+The airmass ranged from 1.1 to 1.723 (median 1.22), and seeing varied between $0".57$ and $0".99$, with a median of $0".8$.